Tehlu/team-coordination/README.md

  file on my terminal.
 It's not very practical as the application doesn't run in the background.
 A way to continuously deploy and integrate should be sought after.

+### Disclaimer
+ This project was based on a course project at jobreadyprogrammer.com .
+The project consisted of creating a Maven application called "Project Management" where all CRUD operations are in use.
+ So I took the 'skeleton' so to speak and added my own spin to come up with "Team Gatherin".